Seattle Certified Nursing Assistant Schools

 Source: *NCES College Navigator

-North Seattle Community College (NSCC) is located in Seattle and was established in 1970.
-Part of the Seattle Community College District, this college offers various academic programs, such as certificate and associate degree programs, career training and continuing education.
+North Seattle College (NSC) is located in Seattle and was established in 1970.
+Part of the Seattle Community College District, this college offers various academic programs, such as certificate and associate's degree programs, career training and continuing education.
 NSCC has a deferred tuition payment system that allows students to pay tuition over time rather than all at once.

 Nursing Assistant - Certified Program